7 common questions about bulging disc

 Avoid any aggravating activity that is causing more pain or is exacerbating the symptoms.
 Avoid loading onto your back and heavy lifting because it can increase the disc bulge.
 Try to reduce or avoid any activities of high impact such as running, jumping or rapid twisting and turning.

-We hope this information is useful for you.
+We hope this information is useful.
 If you need advice or have any questions about our treatments, please contact us.
-You can find us 3 mins away from Angel station in Islington.
-We are always happy to help.
+You can find us in Mill Hill Broadway and Islington.
+We are always glad to help.
 If you like this blog, please share it!